hebcal/hebcal-es6/README.md

 <a name="Zmanim+minchaGedola"></a>

 ### zmanim.minchaGedola() ⇒ <code>Date</code>
-Earliest Mincha – Mincha Gedola; Sunrise plus 6.5 halachic hours
+Earliest Mincha – Mincha Gedola; Sunrise plus 6.5 halachic hours.
+If elevation is enabled, this function will include elevation in the calculation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+minchaKetana"></a>

 ### zmanim.minchaKetana() ⇒ <code>Date</code>
-Preferable earliest time to recite Minchah – Mincha Ketana; Sunrise plus 9.5 halachic hours
+Preferable earliest time to recite Minchah – Mincha Ketana; Sunrise plus 9.5 halachic hours.
+If elevation is enabled, this function will include elevation in the calculation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+plagHaMincha"></a>

 ### zmanim.plagHaMincha() ⇒ <code>Date</code>
-Plag haMincha; Sunrise plus 10.75 halachic hours
+Plag haMincha; Sunrise plus 10.75 halachic hours.
+If elevation is enabled, this function will include elevation in the calculation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+tzeit"></a>